A few weeks ago, I had an alarming revelation: I'm a crappy listener.

 Source: Matthew Edward Dyson

 All three of those steps are imperative to active listening.
-Numerous studies have discovered how listening triggers a widespread network of activity throughout the entire brain -- and it’s why auditory stimuli is often strongly linked to memory.
+Numerous studies have discovered how listening triggers a widespread network of activity throughout the entire brain -- and it’s why auditory stimuli are often strongly linked to memory.

 When We Don't Listen